 We have powerful voices and stories that need to be heard.
-Check out the stories below from youth throughout Indian Country and be sure to share your story today!
+Check out the stories below from youth throughout Indian Country!

 I’ve been on the heavy side for as long as I can remember.
 I didn’t mind it when I was little and neither did the other little kids in my pre-schools or kindergarten class, or first grade class because what little kid focuses on another kids appearance?
 For the first six years of my life I lived in a small town where all the kids went to the same school from elementary to high school.
 I was a happy, carefree kid that had many friends and loved meeting new people.
 I never met a cruel person when I lived there.
 But that changed when I moved to the city.
 Going from a small town to a big city was a huge cultural shock.
 The kids at my new school weren’t as welcoming like the ones at my old school.
 I didn’t transfer in the middle of the year, I finished first grade at my old school so I had a fresh start the new school year.
 My second grade teacher was really nice and welcoming but the students, they were more standoffish than anything.
 I didn’t understand why I played by myself during recess when the other kids played with each other.
 Even at a young age, they had their own groups that carried over from first grade and younger.